Jessicavazm/t3-revision-part1/README.md

 ## Week 3 - Jest
 Jest is used to do unit testing (smaller pieces of code).
 Jest was developed by Facebook and it works with JavaScript code, including Node.js, React apps, Angular, Vue and more.

+Example of a Test Scrypt from ED:

+    test("Description of test here", () => {
+        expect("data to check is passed here").toBeTruthy();
+    });

 - Test Driven Development (TDD): Bottom- top approach.
 First you create the test and after you develop the application.
 Red-Green-Refactor is the steps in the process of writing a TDD cycle.
     - Red: Write a test that will possibly fail.
     - Green: Make changes in the test to ensure the test now will pass.
     - Refactor: This step polishes the code to ensure code is efficient and clean.
 - How to instal (dev environment preferred): npm install --save-dev jest
+- How to run: npm run test
+- When creating test cases, you should create a new folder called "test".
+- Inside of the test folder, creates a new file for each function.
+- Conventional name: function_name + test.js eg: niceLogger.test.js